 - Doesn’t quite offer the level of detail in alerts as Identity Guard

-Although both services do what they promise and do it pretty well, I give Identity Guard a slight advantage.
+Identity Guard has a slight edge in a few areas.
 It does a slightly better job in clearly giving you alerts through a better organized interface than LifeLock.
-Couple these slight advantages with a lower overall price point, and Identity Guard has a slight edge.
+It also has a lower overall price point, especially in the second year and beyond of your subscription.

-Another word of warning: Both services run on subscription models, meaning that once you sign up and give them a payment method, you’ll continue to receive charges until you officially cancel.
-Jumping through all of the hoops to cancel the service can be very challenging, although our research shows that it is more challenging with LifeLock than with Identity Guard.
-For this reason, LifeLock receives some very poor customer service scores (as does Norton).
+One word of warning: Both services run on subscription models, meaning that once you sign up and give them a payment method, you’ll continue to receive charges until you officially cancel.
+Jumping through all of the hoops to cancel the service can be challenging, although we did not have significant problems with cancellation during our hands-on review of LifeLock and our hands-on review of Identity Guard.

 Our testing methodology for Identity Theft Protection

 When I’m researching the best identity theft protection services, I run the services through a testing process that follows what a typical customer would do.
 Here are some of the things I look for: